LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 ## Reporting metrics

 The predefined dashboards contain a wealth of data reflected in a large number of metrics.
 For more information see [Reporting metrics](data-reporting-reporting-metrics.html).
 Certain metrics available in Analytics Builder are updates retroactively.
-These metrics are either part of the “funnel” (available in the predefined Business dashboard for messaging and the Operational & Staffing dashboard), or specific to Messaging (available in the predefined Messaging Performance dashboard).
+These metrics are either part of the “funnel” (available in the predefined [Business dashboard for messaging](data-reporting-messaging-messaging-dashboards-business-dashboard-for-messaging.html) and the [Operational & Staffing dashboard](data-reporting-live-chat-chat-dashboards-operational-staffing-dashboard.html), or specific to Messaging (available in the predefined [Messaging Performance dashboard](data-reporting-messaging-messaging-dashboards-performance-dashboard-for-messaging.html).
 These metrics are updated for full visit sessions to the website, or closed messaging conversations.

 ## Freshness of data